pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 #### STEP 4

 Remove the top cover.
 You don't need to remove all the screws.
-Only these top four.
+Only the top four.
 Be careful when removing the top cover.
 There is a speaker connected to the board and the wires can be broken.

 #### STEP 5